steamclock/steamclog-android/README.md

 `clog.<level>(_ message: String, throwable: Throwable,  object: Any)`

 If no `Throwable` object is given for an error or fatal log, Steamclog will create a generic `NonFatalException` instance that will be used to generate crash reports on Sentry.
+Please note, an error will only be logged if the Throwable is _not_ in the blocked via the `ThrowableBlocker` interface implementation.

 ### Exporting Logs